 -

-1 teaspoon salt Chagas, optional
+1 teaspoon of chaga , optional

 -

-¼ Teaspoon fine salt
+¼ teaspoon of fine salt

 -

-2 egg whites (I always use organic)
+2 egg whites (I always use organic ones)

 -

-1 teaspoon vanilla
+1 teaspoon of vanilla

 Preparation